rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 phonetically without palatalization due to the following alveolar fricative, but the quality of the following front mid vowel e indicates that there was a fronting trigger, probably a palatalized ń as is the case in the closely related Moksha language.
-Third, the only 3SG forms in the majority corpus beginning in sonśe% and therefore addressing all members construed for column II, are the reﬂexive/intensive pronouns illustrated in table (4.71), which are readily spotted due to the obligatory adnominal-person marking.
+Third, the only 3SG forms in the majority corpus beginning in sonśe- and therefore addressing all members construed for column II, are the reﬂexive/intensive pronouns illustrated in table (4.71), which are readily spotted due to the obligatory adnominal-person marking.
 Fourth, only the first four rows of column III adhere to the concatenation scheme genitive-case